|Name||D marker, Fazan-37|

 |Known counterpart stations|

-This is a Russian military commandment network serving the Western Military District, located in its northern part.
+"The D Marker" is a Russian military commandment network.
 It broadcasts on 3240 kHz around the clock.
 It occasionally sends "Monolith" type messages addressed to Fazan-37 (Russian: Фазан-37).
+Multilateration attempts seem to point towards the Saint Petersburg area, which would imply that it is part of the Western Military District.